Loading...

 I've given you some ratio tables and I'd like you to identify the formulas.

 So for A, what do we multiply eggs by to give sugar?
 What do we multiply sugar by to give eggs?
 For B, what do we multiply people by to give the phones?
 And what do we multiply phones by to give the people?
-And for C, cats multiply by four equals dogs, so that means dogs multiply by what equals cats.
+And for C, cats multiply by 4 equals dogs.

-See if you can give it a go, press pause if you need more time.
+Press pause if you need more time.

 Well done, so let's see how you got on.

-Well done if you got this, and in particular, did you spot anything with the relationship between these multipliers?
+And in particular, did you spot anything with the relationship between these multipliers?
 Let's have a look at another check question.

 Jun and Izzy look at the ratio table and the multipliers and identify this ratio.

-So the formula is, eggs times two equals sugar, sugar times a half equals eggs.
+So the formula is eggs times 2 equals sugar.

-5, of an egg," who's correct?
-See if you can give it a go, and press pause if you need more time.
+5, of an egg."
+Who's correct?
+See if you can give it a go and press pause if you need more time.

 Well, let's see who's correct.

-Both are correct, they've just written the ratio in a different way, so let's have a look.
+Both are correct, they've just written the ratio in a different way.

-There are lots of multiplicative relationships which can be formed, and it means that there are different approaches to how a question can be answered.
+There are lots of multiplicative relationships which can be formed and it means that there are different approaches to how a question can be answered.

 So let's have a look at what Izzy did.